Fujifilm FinePix S200EXR: Quirks

 The owners manual states that the camera can be awakened from sleep by pressing the "play" button for about a second.
 This is false.
 Annoyingly, the camera must be turned off and then on again.

-The EXR sensor in the S200EXR, as well as other EXR sensor cameras exhibit strange artifacts in 12MP High Resolution Priority mode.
+The EXR sensor in the S200EXR, as well as other EXR sensor cameras exhibit strange artifacts in 12 MP High Resolution Priority mode.
 This is due to having two of the same color filters next to each other.

-CCD-RAW files that were shot in EXR-DR Priority and EXR-SN Priority modes are extremely large for a 6 megapixel output.
-Some file sizes exceed 20MB.
+CCD-RAW files that were shot in EXR-DR Priority and EXR-SN Priority modes are extremely large for a 6-megapixel output.
+Some file sizes exceed 20 MB.
 This is due to having two separate images recorded onto a single file.
 An example would be a highlight image and the shadow image recoded onto the same raw file that was shot in EXR-DR mode.
 Other reasons may be due to the Super CCD structure and interpolation needed to make the honeycomb layout into a normal square layout.